netsec-ethz/rains/docs/man/rdig.md

 ## Simple Usage

-A typical usage of dig looks like:
+A typical usage of rdig looks like:

-dig @server name type
+rdig @server name type

 where:
 * server: is the IP address or a name of the RAINS server to which the query will be sent.
 The address can be an IPv4 address in dotted-decimal notation or an IPv6 address in colon-delimited notation.
 If the provided argument is a host name, rdig first resolves the IP address of that host before sending the actual query to this RAINS server.
-If no server argument is provided, dig consults /etc/resolv.conf and queries the name servers listed there.
+If no server argument is provided, rdig consults /etc/resolv.conf and queries the name servers listed there.

 * name: "is the fully qualified domain name of the Assertion that will be looked up"